 The Student Guide is a quick reference to federal student aid programs, along with application instructions.

-The Student Federal PIN Registration Guide provides information and registration for the PIN, which is needed to electronically sign your on-line FAFSA and Master Promissory Note (MPN).
+The Federal Student Aid website provides information about creating and using your FSA ID, which is needed to electronically sign your online FAFSA and Master Promissory Note (MPN).

 Specific financial aid programs are targeted for veterans.